jnk0le/random/pipeline cycle test/README.md

 Effective input latency to store instruction is 0 cycles.
 The data argument can be consumed in EX4 stage, only from younger issue slot.

+unaligned loads add 0.5 - 1 cycle of stall each.

 ### branching

 predicted taken branch can tripple issue with 2 prior instructions or 1 prior and 1 at destination address, provided that there is enough